ibm-messaging/mqperf/testharness.md

 There is also a tool for testing your IO performance (in the manner in which MQ writes) called [MQLDT](https://github.com/ibm-messaging/mqldt) (MQ Log Disk Tester).

-This also now has a containerized version available here [mqldt-c](https://github.com/ibm-messaging/mqldt-c) and the automatically built image is available from docker hub https://hub.docker.com/repository/docker/stmassey/mqldt.
+This also now has a containerized version available here [mqldt-c](https://github.com/ibm-messaging/mqldt-c) and the automatically built image is available from docker hub at https://hub.docker.com/repository/docker/stmassey/mqldt.
 This image can be easily obtained by:
 ```
 docker pull stmassey/mqldt
 ```